candidelabs/candide-docs/docs/bundler/2-rpc-methods.md

 description: A reference to the supported RPC methods by Voltiare ERC-4337 Bundler.
 ---

-Voltair Bundler exposes standard JSON-RPC API.
-The API is exposed on port `3000` by default.
+Voltaire Bundler exposes standard JSON-RPC API

 ## eth_ namespace